vikasofvikas/vikasofvikas.github.io/_posts/Living-with-an-abstracted-mind-in-an-abstracted-world.md

 Abstraction is hiding away the complexity of the system and only being concerned about its input/output.
 One of the best examples I know of abstraction is programming.
 Every programmer uses it every day for building amazing things.

-Let me give you some interesting examples:
+Let me give you some really interesting examples:

 1. In programming and especially in object-oriented programming the main focus is hiding the main implementation and only providing the interface to the user/developer.